dftlibs/numgrid/README.md

 ## What changed since v0.x?

-- Grid memory management is now client-side
+### Grid memory management is now client-side

+This was done to simplify memory management and avoid memory leaks and strange effects.
+The client can now query the number of grid points before computing the grid for a certain atom type.

-- Compute one center at a time
+### Compute one center at a time

+Motivation was to simplify code and to make it possible to pre-compute a grid for a certain atom/basis type.
+This also means that the code can be optimized and parallelized on the client side.

-- Full basis set does not need to be provided
+### Full basis set does not need to be provided

+Great simplification.
+All that is needed now is the steepest exponent and a set of smallest exponents for each angular momentum.

 ## Obtain the API version